the

 Our writing centre, staffed by Oxbridge students and alumni, is constantly on call to provide prompt feedback on your writing.

-Independent Ethics Review Committee
+Independent Ethics Review

 For research involving human subjects, an ERC review is often required to ensure the experiment adheres to research ethics.
 CCIR’s independently-run ERC is led by Dr McClelland at the University of Cambridge.